jbentleyh/ASL-Machine-Learning-Toolkit/README.md

 How to Install
 ==

-First we need to download all dependencies.
+First, we need to download all dependencies.
 It's good practice to do so inside a virtual environment, but it is not required.
 For more information on how to use a virtual environment, see https://virtualenv.pypa.io/en/latest/.
 Now, to install the dependencies, run the command:

 ```
 pip install -r requirements.txt